arcanistzed/ctg/README.md

 ### Known Issues

 - Not compatible with the old Group Initiative module (which this module is a superset of)
-- Sorting (and therefore Group Skipping) doesn't work with Selection, Players, and Mob mode
 - Doesn't re-render Combat Tracker Groups when MAT Mobs are changed from the MAT application window

 ## Contact me